ManishJuriani/rented_house_visit_mgmt/README.md

 3. Run `npm i` to install all dependencies
 4. Run `npm test` to run unit tests.
 The report is seen in the console.
 5. Open the html file generated in test/mochareport/mocha_report.html in the broswer to view the test cases report.

+### What is done and what is pending? ###

+* Done

+1. Developed REST APIs for listing houses, showing available time slots, book a visit
+2. Unit Testing for all the apis is completed
+3. Postman collection is updated

+* Not Done

+1. Swagger for the apis is not done